nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-disabled-conditions.md

 ---
-title: "JUnit 5 Conditions: @Enabled, @Disabled, And Customized"
+title: "JUnit 5 Conditions: `@Enabled`, `@Disabled`, Customized"
 tags: [junit-5, libraries, testing]
 date: 2018-08-05
 slug: junit-5-disabled-conditions
-description: "A detailed look at JUnit 5's @Disabled, @DisabledOnOs, @DisabledOnJre, etc., and how to create custom conditions to flexibly disable test methods."
+description: "A detailed look at JUnit 5's `@Disabled`, `@DisabledOnOs`, `@DisabledOnJre`, etc. and how to create custom conditions to flexibly disable test methods."
-intro: "A detailed look at @Disabled, its conditional counterparts, and how to  create custom conditions that allow us to flexibly disable test methods."
+intro: "A detailed look at `@Disabled`, its conditional counterparts, and how to  create custom conditions that allow us to flexibly disable test methods."
 searchKeywords: "conditions"
 featuredImage: junit-5-conditions
+repo: demo-junit-5
 ---

-It is time to combine two topics that we've been exploring in the past: [conditions like `@DisabledOnOs` and `@DisabledOnJre`](https://blog.codefx.org/libraries/junit-5-basics/#Disabling-Tests) on the one hand and [extending JUnit 5 with custom behavior](junit-5-extension-model) on the other hand.
+It is time to combine two topics that we've been exploring in the past: [conditions like `@DisabledOnOs` and `@DisabledOnJre`](junit-5-basics#disabling-tests) on the one hand and [extending JUnit 5 with custom behavior](junit-5-extension-model) on the other hand.
 In that last post I left you with the promise to look at conditions, which allow us to define flexible criteria for (de)activating tests, just like the built-in `@Disabled...`/`@Enabled...` annotations.

-I'll start by giving you a run-down of [Jupiter's](http://blog.codefx.org/design/architecture/junit-5-architecture/#Splitting-JUnit-5) conditions before having a quick look at their implementation to prepare you for the last part: creating custom conditions.
+I'll start by giving you a run-down of [Jupiter's](junit-5-architecture-jupiter#splitting-junit-5) conditions before having a quick look at their implementation to prepare you for the last part: creating custom conditions.
 Conditions are a great way to get started with extensions because they are so easy to write and make a test suite so much more readable than checking the same condition in the test methods.

-### Overview

-[codefx_junit5\_series]

-[toc exclude=Overview]

 ## Conditions In JUnit 5

 Besides `@Disabled`, which unconditionally disables either a single test method or an entire test class, depending on where it is applied, Jupiter comes with four conditions.
 They evaluate the operating system, the Java version, a system property, or an environment variable:

-`@DisabledOnOs` / `@EnabledOnOs`
+`@DisabledOnOs` / `@EnabledOnOs`:
-:   Given either a single or multiple values of [the `OS` enum](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/condition/OS.html), tests can be disabled on selected operating systems.
+Given either a single or multiple values of [the `OS` enum](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/condition/OS.html), tests can be disabled on selected operating systems.

-`@DisabledOnJre` / `@EnabledOnJre`
+`@DisabledOnJre` / `@EnabledOnJre`:
-:   Given either a single or multiple values of [the `JRE` enum](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/condition/JRE.html), tests can be disabled when the suite runs on selected Java versions.
+Given either a single or multiple values of [the `JRE` enum](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/condition/JRE.html), tests can be disabled when the suite runs on selected Java versions.

-`@DisabledIfSystemProperty` / `@EnabledIfSystemProperty`
+`@DisabledIfSystemProperty` / `@EnabledIfSystemProperty`:
-:   These conditions have two attributes, `named` and `matches`.
+These conditions have two attributes, `named` and `matches`.
 The first names a specific system property (surprise!) and the second is a regular expression that is matched against the property's value.
 If it matches, the test ist disabled or not (depending on which annotation you use).

-`@DisabledIfEnvironmentVariable` / `@EnabledIfEnvironmentVariable`
+`@DisabledIfEnvironmentVariable` / `@EnabledIfEnvironmentVariable`:
-:   Work exactly like `@DisabledIfSystemProperty` and `@EnabledIfSystemProperty`, but check environment variables, not system properties.
+Work exactly like `@DisabledIfSystemProperty` and `@EnabledIfSystemProperty`, but check environment variables, not system properties.

 These conditions always come in two variants, `@Disabled...` and `@Enabled...`, but it is important to understand that *enabled on X* really just means *disabled on everything but X*.
 That becomes relevant when you use several conditions *of different kinds*: As soon as one of them disables a test, the test does not run, no matter what other `@Enabled...` conditions might have to say about that:

-<pullquote>@Enabled...(X) doesn't "enable on X", rather it "disables on everything but X"</pullquote>
+<pullquote>`@Enabled...(X)` doesn't "enable on X", rather it "disables on everything but X"</pullquote>

 ```java
 @Test